santhoshkrishnan30/Fashion-Recommendation-System-using-Image-Features/README.md

 - Extract features from fashion images and create a structured dataset of feature vectors.
 - Define a metric (e.g., cosine similarity) to measure the similarity between feature vectors.
 - Recommend top N fashion items similar to the input image based on feature similarities.
-- Visualize the input image and its recommended items for user interaction.
+- Visualize the input image and its recommended items for user interactions.

 ## Requirements